 Generic Name: charcoal / sorbitol

-Note: This page contains information about the side effects of charcoal / sorbitol.
-Some of the dosage forms included on this document may not apply to the brand name Char-Flo with Sorbitol.
+Note: This document contains side effect information about charcoal / sorbitol.
+Some of the dosage forms listed on this page may not apply to the brand name Char-Flo with Sorbitol.

 Gastrointestinal side effects have frequently included nausea and vomiting (13% to 30%) and constipation.
 Bowel obstruction, ileus, chalk-like taste, perforation of the gastrointestinal tract and subsequent charcoal peritoneum, diarrhea, and black colored stools have also been reported.[Ref]